DjcSwe/Interview-Design-Patterns/merge-intervals/merge-intervals-summary.md

 their intersection, or the gaps between them.

 ### Real world problems.
 * **Display busy schedule:** Display the busy hours of a user to other users without revealing the individual meeting slots in a calendar.
 * **Schedule a new meeting:** Add a new meeting to the tentative meeting schedule of a user in such a way that no two meetings overlap each other.
 * **Task scheduling in operating systems (OS):** Schedule tasks for the OS based on task priority and the free slots in the machine’s processing schedule.

 <br/>

 ## Merge Intervals
-We are given an array of closed intervals, intervals, where each interval has a start time and an end time.
+We are given an array of closed intervals, `intervals`, where each interval has a start time and an end time.
 The input array is sorted with respect to the start times of each interval.
 For example, intervals = `[ [1,4], [3,6], [7,9] ]` is sorted in terms of start times `1`, `3`, and `7`. <br/>
 Your task is to merge the overlapping intervals and return a new output array consisting of only the non-overlapping